ccalleja/lerna-monorepo-poc/README.md

 Execute scripts found in package.json, skips the modules which do not contain this script

 `lerna publish --cd-version={part} --yes`
-Run publish using the patch version and answering yes to confirm the changes
+Run publish using the patch version and answering yes to confirm the changes.
+For more details on publish visit [here](https://github.com/lerna/lerna#publish)

 `lerna import {path-to-single-repo-module}`
 Import an older standalone module into the monorepo and keep the history